ankitapuri/pixelvibe/Readme.md

 -	A button to help the user to save the project
 5. Lastly a functionality which helps the user to import the image from the local machine to the web app and convert into pixel format.

-### 📋 Description

-PixelVibe is a pixel-art maker which is mainly created for the creative art lovers of the images in pixel-art format.

-### 💻 Tech Stack

-PixelVibe uses several open-source projects to work properly:
-* HTML
-* CSS
-* JavaScript
-* Progressive Web App Programming

 ### ✅&nbsp; Project Goals and Ideas
 1. Scalable size off the board according to the user preferences